YAYASAN SIME DARBY SCHOLARSHIP FOR PRE-U 2008/2009 DEADLINE 19/10/08. Click here to view the website

 By A. LETCHUMANAN

-“I believe he felt slighted that I did not defend him when Minister in the Prime Minister’s Department Datuk Seri Mohd Nazri Abdul Aziz told him off and asked him not to interfere in the internal affairs of Malaysia in the aftermath of ’s illegal demonstration,” he said. said he was not present to defend at the time and what Nazri said was to safeguard the good name of the country.
+“I believe he felt slighted that I did not defend him when Minister in the Prime Minister’s Department Datuk Seri Mohd Nazri Abdul Aziz told him off and asked him not to interfere in the internal affairs of Malaysia in the aftermath of Hindraf’s illegal demonstration,” he said.
+Samy Vellu said he was not present to defend at the time and what Nazri said was to safeguard the good name of the country.

-He said had planted many sensitive issues in the minds of the Indian people with the intention to poison Malaysia’s name.
-“I have been explaining over and over again but the Indian press seems to have made up its mind that there is an unrest amongst the Indian community in the country,” said.
+He said Hindraf had planted many sensitive issues in the minds of the Indian people with the intention to poison Malaysia’s name.
+“I have been explaining over and over again but the Indian press seems to have made up its mind that there is an unrest amongst the Indian community in the country,” Samy Vellu said.

 He said more Malaysian ministers must make trips to India to provide explanations, and to explore the vast opportunities for investment from India as well as for Malaysian investments in India.

-He added that he would explain the situation to Indian Prime Minister Dr Manmohan Singh and Foreign Minister Pranab Mukherjee when he meets them separately later. said he would submit a detailed report to Prime Minister Datuk Seri Abdullah Ahmad Badawi upon his return on Saturday.
+He added that he would explain the situation to Indian Prime Minister Dr Manmohan Singh and Foreign Minister Pranab Mukherjee when he meets them separately later.
+Samy Vellu said he would submit a detailed report to Prime Minister Datuk Seri Abdullah Ahmad Badawi upon his return on Saturday.

 Prayer for Hindraf detainees in Klang